 Some stimulants, both legal and illegal, are well-known to the general American public.
 Others are not.

 The most abused stimulants are:

-- Adderall – commonly prescribed to treat ADHD and narcolepsy; normally abused by teens and young adults, especially for studying and the increased confidence it gives
+- Prescription Amphetamine – commonly prescribed to treat ADHD and narcolepsy; normally abused by teens and young adults, especially for studying and the increased confidence it gives

 - Anabolic steroids – a synthetic drug that mimics testosterone; normally abused by those active in sports or bodybuilding